propublica/tefap-data/README.md

 # USDA TEFAP Funding Data

-Records from a FOIA to the USDA for records of cancelled orders through The Emergency Food Assistance Program CCC 2025 funding.
+Records from a FOIA to the USDA for records of canceled orders through The Emergency Food Assistance Program CCC 2025 funding.
 The records show **4,304 canceled deliveries** between May and September across the 50 states, Puerto Rico, and D.C.

 ### Original request